 - Samurai Jack wields a magical katana.

 - In Transformers Prime, Optimus Prime and most other transformers primarily use built-in weaponry (guns, blades, saws, etc.) but about half way through the series he acquires the legendary Star Saber.
 This is especially noteworthy, as Optimus is most often associated with axes in other series.

 - Parade dresses of officers and the regalia of royalty often include swords.
 Sword-breaking ceremonies◊, when an officer is stripped of their rank, also draw on this trope.

 - Historically justified in that a good sword was a massively valuable item for the Dark Ages/The Low Middle Ages in Europe, when knighthood and heroic legends developed after The Roman Empire fell in the West.
 Anybody carrying one was either rich and powerful, or good enough to have been given one by someone rich and powerful, or good enough to have taken one off the above category and kept it.
-Though swords became more widespread as technology in the Middle Ages progressed, the folk memory of such times remained and can be seen today with all the swords of heroes in Western legends, like King Arthur's Excalibur and Roland's Durandal.
+Because their owners(' servants) took good care of them, 'dropped' swords were invariably scavenged given their high (but declining) value, and weaponsmiths continued to make them because of the profitability of doing so the number of swords in circulation steadily increased throughout the Middle Ages.
+Ultimately swords became a relatively common weapon by the end of the period, but the folk memory of such times remained and can be seen today with all the swords of heroes in Western legends, like King Arthur's Excalibur and Roland's Durandal.

 - Also, in general swords require more training to use effectively compared to spears, axes, or bludgeons.
 Thus in many cultures they served as the mark of a privileged warrior class who had the leisure time to practice martial arts, as opposed to levees or conscripts recruited from lower classes.
 This is especially true if honour duels are an element of the culture.